supergrayfly/spectrrfi-contracts/README.md

 # Design Choices

-- Lending and borrowing with no interest, profit is made by selling or buying an asset for a different asset at a vlue higher than the market (following Islamic Finance Principles)
+- Lending and borrowing with no interest, profit is made by selling or buying an asset for a different asset at a value higher than the market
 - Lending and borrowing process is offer based.
 Meaning that users post sale and buy offers, which other users can then accept (peer-to-peer, permissionless).
 - Contract is not upgradable (no rule changes).